zhao201730685110/ICp-banking-microservices/README.md

     `cd ICp-banking-microservices/banking-application`

-4. Install Node.Js package dependencies of the banking application using : `npm install package.json`
+4. Install Node.Js package dependencies of the banking application using : `npm install`
 	![alt text](images/npm-install.png "npm install")
 	* As a result, dependencies are installed in your project folder.